xlladdins/xll/docs/Excel4MacrosH-P.md

 | 1024      | VAR          |
 | 2048      | VARP         |

-Calculation    is a number between 1 and 9 representing which custom calculation you would like to apply to this data field.
+Calculation&nbsp;&nbsp;&nbsp;&nbsp;is a number between 1 and 9
+representing which custom calculation you would like to apply to this data field.
 This corresponds to the Show Data As drop-down box on the PivotTable Field dialog box.
 If this argument is omitted, no special calculation will be applied to the data field.

 |           |                   |
 | --------- | ----------------- |